Children's author E.L. Konigsburg dies aged 83

-NEW YORK (Reuters) - Award-winning author E.L.
+NEW YORK, April 22 (Reuters) - Award-winning author E.L.
 Konigsburg, who wrote or illustrated some 20 children’s books spanning 45 years, has died aged 83.

 Konigsburg, whose best-known title “From the Mixed-Up Files of Mrs. Basil E. Frankweiler” won the prestigious Newbery Medal in 1968 and was subsequently made into a 1973 Ingrid Bergman film, died on Friday, her publisher Simon & Schuster said.